Angle-Based Sensor Network Localization: CASNL: An Optimization Perspective

 \subsection{An SDP Formulation}

-{ To solve the ASNL problem (\ref{qcqp}) from a centralized perspective, we will establish a linear SDP formulation based on ASNL (\ref{qcqp}), and analyze the condition for equivalence of them.
-Here, ``equivalence" of two problems means that there is a one-to-one correspondence between the solution sets of them.}
+To solve the ASNL problem (\ref{qcqp}) from a centralized perspective, we will establish a linear SDP formulation based on ASNL (\ref{qcqp}), and analyze the condition for equivalence of them.
+Here, ``equivalence" of two problems means that there is a one-to-one correspondence between the solution sets of them.
+The results in this subsection can be trivially extended to ASNL in higher dimensional space.

 Let Define $e_i\in\mathbb{R}^{n_s}$ and $E_i\in\mathbb{R}^{m}$ as an $n_s$-dimensional and an $m$-dimensional unit vector with the $i$-th entry being 1, respectively.
 Then ASNL (\ref{qcqp}) is converted into an SDP